South Carolina Court Records

 What are South Carolina Divorce Records

-Divorce records in the state of South Carolina are documents, files, and any form of media that are recorded, gathered, or issued by public bodies concerning divorces that occur in the state.
-In South Carolina, there are 7.5 divorces per every 1,000 women over 15 years of age.
-There are two major ways to end a marriage in South Carolina: annulment or divorce.
+South Carolina divorce records are documents, files, and any form of media that are recorded, gathered, or issued by public bodies concerning divorces that occur in the state.
+In South Carolina, there are 7.5 divorces per 1,000 women over 15 years of age.
+Two primary ways to end a marriage in South Carolina are annulment or divorce.

-An annulment is different from a divorce because it nullifies a marriage as if it never happened and can only be granted under unique conditions like bigamy, duress, incest, underage, and other grounds.
+An annulment differs from a divorce because it nullifies a marriage and can only be granted under unique conditions like bigamy, duress, incest, underage marriage, and other grounds.
 On the other hand, a divorce terminates a marriage but still recognizes that it happened.

-It should be noted that legal separation is not technically recognized in South Carolina but an alternative to this is obtaining an Order of Separation and Maintenance or Marital Separation Agreement.
-Moreover, before persons can file for a divorce in South Carolina, one party must have resided in the state for a minimum of one year, or both parties for a minimum of three months.
+It should be noted that legal separation is not technically recognized in South Carolina.
+Still, an alternative to this is obtaining an Order of Separation and Maintenance or Marital Separation Agreement.
+Moreover, before a person can file for a divorce in South Carolina, one party must have resided in the state for at least one year, or both parties must have lived for at least three months.

 According to the state code of laws, there are five grounds for obtaining a divorce in South Carolina, four of which are at-fault and one for obtaining a no-fault divorce: